About Neil Matkin, Ed.D.

 libraries at the Plano, Frisco, and McKinney campuses.
 Under his leadership, the college

-built the Collin Higher Education Center, a unique multi-institutional higher education
+built the Collin Higher Education Center.

 Before coming to Collin College, Dr. Israel served as president of Raritan Valley